 I do not possess all the transistors below, in fact I am seeking many of them.
 It is noted in the text where I am seeking examples of any particular type.
 If you have some for sale or exchange, please

-However there is one oddity, mentioned on Mark's site, that is worth highlighting.
+There is one oddity, mentioned on Mark's site, that is worth highlighting.
 Philips sold out-of-spec examples of their OC71 and OC72 transistors renumbered as OC13 and OC14, and marketed at the electronic hobbyist.
 As far as I know, these were never sold by Mullard or Valvo.
-They were included in some of Philips' early "Pionier" electronic component kits.
+They were included in some of Philips' early 'Pionier' electronic component kits.
 Both types are listed on the radiomuseum Web site.
 This OC13 has no markings other than the part number.

 Here is an OC14 in the standard SO-2 metal that Philips used for early 'power' types, although this is more correctly considered medium power.
 Oddly, radiomuseum shows an OC14 in an SO2 glass capsule, which is not correct for an OC72 as the datasheet shows.
 This is a mystery.

-Returning to Van der Heem, there is a company history site, but it does not mention semiconductors.
-This is because VDH was primarily a manufacturer of radios, and it purchased and re-branded transistors made by other semiconductor fabricants.
+Returning to Van der Heem, the company was primarily a manufacturer of radios, although they did sell transistors.
 Some information about this can be found on Hans Hilberink's site.
 The link at the bottom of that page, to Gerald Tel's page, is broken: here is the correct one.

-Hans Hilberink states that VDH marketed a small family of transistors, comprising OC3, OC4, and OC5.
-However, this is an incomplete list, as I know from an image of a Van der Heem transistor list from November 1963 that a correspondent has sent me.
-This reveals that VDH made types OC1 to OC6, but with multiple suffixes, and it is the suffix that determines the type of a device.
+I have a scan of a later Van der Heem transistor list dated November 1963 that a correspondent has sent me.
+By this time VdH were selling many more types, and like the three ranges above it is the suffix that determines the type of a device.
 In each type group, OC1 has the lowest gain, and OC6 the highest.
 So, there are several groups of high-frequency transistors: